MarkHarder/PhysicsDemos/README.md

 Cylinder - Drag the sliders to adjust the mass of the cylinder and box.
 Press space or adjust the sliders to reset the box.

 PeriodicWave - Drag the sliders to adjust amplitude and period for red and blue waves.
 Press '1' or '2' to reverse the wave direction.
-Press 'q' or 'a' to subtract an offset from either wave.
-Press 'w' or 's' to add an offset to either wave.
+Press 'q' or 'a' to phase shift either wave to the left.
+Press 'w' or 's' to phase shift to the right.

+Gravitation - Press space to spawn a particle and click and drag the mouse to create a new gravity source.